STBBI Research - Ayel L. R. Batac

 \(~\)

-Stay tuned — publications and data visualizations related to this work will be made available here soon.
+Stay tuned — publications and data visualisations related to this work will be made available here soon.

-The pay-it-forward (PIF) model is a social innovation approach that blends public health delivery with prosocial behaviour.
-In the context of STI testing, PIF offers individuals a free service—such as testing for gonorrhea and chlamydia—and then invites them to support someone else’s access through voluntary donations or encouraging messages.
+The pay-it-forward approach is a social innovation that links public health service delivery with prosocial behaviour.
+Within STBBI prevention and testing, it offers individuals free diagnostic services—such as testing for gonorrhoea and chlamydia—and then invites them to support another person’s access to testing through voluntary contributions or messages of encouragement.